 User opt-outs (STOP replies) do not automatically cancel scheduled messages

-If you have already scheduled a message to be sent to a specific end user, and the user then opts-out of messaging from your number(s) by sending a message with STOP or another opt-out keyword, the scheduled message will not be automatically canceled.
+If you have already scheduled a message to be sent to a specific end user, and the user then opts-out of messaging from your number(s) by sending a message with STOP or another opt-out keyword, the scheduled message will not be automatically canceled but Twilio will fail the message at the scheduled send time.

-This limitation is specific to messages that were already scheduled, but not yet sent, before the user opted out.
+This behavior is specific to messages that were already scheduled, but not yet sent, before the user opted out.

 Message Scheduling FAQs